krzentner/language-world/data/basic_py_md/plate-slide-back.py.md

         robot.close("gripper around puck")
     if check("the robot's gripper is above puck and the robot's gripper is closed"): robot.place("puck at goal")

+# window-open: slide the window open to the left
+def window_open(robot):
+    if check("the robot's gripper is not vertically aligned with the window handle and the robot's gripper is below the window handle"): robot.move("gripper to right of window handle")
+    if check("the robot's gripper is near the window handle"): robot.slide("window left")
+    if check("the robot's gripper is in front of the window handle"): robot.push("window left harder")

+# window-close: slide the window closed to the right
+def window_close(robot):
+    if check("the window handle is right of the robot's gripper and the robot's gripper is not near the window handle"): robot.move("gripper to left of window handle")
+    if check("the robot's gripper is near the window handle"): robot.slide("window right")
+    if check("the robot's gripper is in front of the window handle"): robot.push("window right harder")

+# peg-insert-side: insert the peg into the hole from the side
+def peg_insert_side(robot):
+    if check("the robot's gripper is not vertically aligned with the peg"): robot.put("gripper above peg")
+    if check("peg is not left of the robot's gripper and peg is not forward aligned with the robot's gripper"): robot.grab("peg")
+    if check("the robot's gripper is forward aligned with the peg and the peg is not horizontally aligned with hole"): robot.align("peg to hole")
+    if check("peg is horizontally aligned with hole"): robot.insert("peg into hole")

+# drawer-close: push the drawer close
+def drawer_close(robot):
+    if check("the robot's gripper is not near the drawer handle"): robot.grab("drawer handle")
+    if check("the robot's gripper is forward aligned with drawer handle"): robot.push("drawer closed")

 # door-open: pull the door open
 def door_open(robot):